mbwong/mbwong.github.com/_posts/2013-03-10-misperceptions-about-professional-networking.md

 Here are a couple approaches I try when meeting people with similar interests:

-__Have a story.__ To help people understand what I'm interested in, I often try to optimize how I communicate my story.
-I want people to understand where I come from or where I want to go so that they give me more relevant and helpful information.
-[This blog post from HBR][1] about how to put together a personal story explains it better than I can.

-[1]: http://blogs.hbr.org/cs/2013/02/younger_workers_need_a_career_narrative.html

 __Have something to offer.__ It is hard to develop a deeper relationship with someone if there is no economic incentive for you to interact.
 If I find someone who's doing work I believe in, I try to find some way to help that person.
 This doesn't mean I spend weeks digging through their work to try to change their lives.
 I just try to give them a reason to feel good about talking to me.
-Like, teach them something or let them know that I believe in their work.
+For example, I try to teach them something or let them know that I believe in their work.

+__Have a story.__ To help people understand what I'm interested in, I try to optimize how I communicate my story.
+I want people to understand where I come from or where I want to go so that they give me more relevant and helpful information.
+[This blog post from HBR][1] about how to put together a personal story explains it better than I can.

+[1]: http://blogs.hbr.org/cs/2013/02/younger_workers_need_a_career_narrative.html

 __Know the field.__ Knowing more things about your field and the people in it is very valuable.
 I try to follow relevant blogs and publications.
 I try to go to relevant events.
 When I do this, I am better at knowing about people whom I might want to talk to, bringing something to the table, and asking good questions.